Top five digital radio alarm clocks for 2019

 This nice-looking DAB+/FM radio has a smooth wooden finish and a handy carry strap for whenever you want to reposition it.
 It’s highly suitable as a bedside alarm clock radio, with alarm and snooze functions and a nice, clear large screen with good contrast, even when viewing at an angle.
 Sound is nice, even and clear, with vocals and speech particularly strong.
 It even has Bluetooth and line in so you can play audio from your smartphone and other devices, and you can even get a rechargeable battery for it, sold separately for around £20, that’ll turn this compact space-saving radio into a portable one.
 It’s the perfect all-rounder for the bedroom or anywhere else.
 Login to find out how easy the radio is to use, and whether the screen is ideal for reading at night.

 This dedicated alarm clock radio has a full-front screen that’s easy to read even when you've stood up out of bed.
-There's a generous several dozen presets and two direct-access buttons to save your favourite radio stations, and two handy USB sockets to charge your devices.
+The snooze button is large and easy to hit, and there's a generous several dozen presets and two direct-access buttons to save your favourite radio stations, plus two handy USB sockets to charge your devices.
 Bluetooth allows you to stream audio and access internet features like podcasts from your smartphone.

 Not found the product for you?
 Browse all of our radio reviews.